openstack/heat/doc/source/developing_guides/pluginguide.rst

 Simply place the file containing your resource in one of these directories and the engine will make them available next time the service starts.

-See one of the Installation Guides at http://docs.OpenStack.org/ for more information on configuring the orchestration service.
+See :doc:`<../configuration/index>` for more information on configuring the orchestration service.

 Testing
 -------